mattoi/frambo-backend-study/README.md

 You'll be able to find the docs for the backend and frontend apps in their respective READMEs.

 ### TODO
+- Implement order repository
+- Add exception handling to repository layer
+- Implement controller layer
+- Implement controller integration tests
+- Create a service layer and perform unit tests there instead of on the repository layer
+- Create more tests involving invalid inputs
+- Write docs for the endpoints
 - Fill the tables with some data
-- Create repositories (with tests)
-- Create controllers (with tests) (the endpoints are already defined in an external file)
-- Write docs for the endpoints
 - Maybe work on authentication?
-- Maybe work on a front-end, on Vue maybe?
+- Maybe work on a front-end, in Vue maybe?